altanner/graphical-data-apps/site-build/content/posts/02streamlit_intro.md

 streamlit run data_app.py
 ```

-The terminal should report something along the lines of *"You can now view your Streamlit app in your browser"* - so, have a look, where it will have opened a new tab for you!
+The terminal should report something along the lines of *"You can now view your Streamlit app in your browser"* - so, have a look, where it will have opened a new tab for you.
 A browser-ready page made with two lines of code!
-Note that the Terminal is now engaged with running Streamlit, so you will not be able to interact with it.
+Note that the Terminal is now engaged with running Streamlit, so you will not be able to interact with it (it will still respond to non-Streamlit output, for example a `print()` call.
 You can stop the Terminal using `ctrl-c`.

 {{< admonition type="tip" title="Python scripts for Streamlit are unusual" open=false >}}
 In the script we just created, notice that common features of Python are absent.
 There are currently no variables or functions, no familiar `print` or `return` values - so how is it doing anything?